BIPOLAR DISORDER AND SSD BENEFITS

-Your MRFC is the definition of how your bipolar symptoms impair your ability to work.
+Your mental RFC shows how your bipolar symptoms impair your ability to work.
 For example, your bipolar disorder may prevent you from following directions at work.
-It may also prevent you from making decisions and remembering detailed tasks.
+It may also prevent you from making decisions and getting along with other people.

-These types of mental conditions can be outlined by your treating doctor.
-Typically, your doctor rates your mental impairments as mild, moderate, marked, or extreme.
+These types of mental symptoms should be in the progress notes of your treating doctor.
+Typically, your doctor will also rate your mental symptoms as mild, moderate, marked, or extreme.

 The SSA will determine your mental RFC, based upon your medical records.
 They may also send you to one of their doctors for testing.
 Learn more about the SSA’s consultative examination here.
 If the SSA finds that you cannot perform unskilled work, then they may grant you benefits under a “medical-vocational allowance.”